RossComputerGuy/stardustos/CONTRIBUTING.md

 * Tab indentation of 2 spaces
 * Keep things organized
 * Add a comment header on the top of your source code
-* One branch and pull request per feature or fix, this makes testing and integrating features or fixes into the kernel easier
+* One branch and pull request per feature or fix
 * Follow the [Code of Conduct](https://github.com/RossComputerGuy/stardustos/blob/master/CODE_OF_CONDUCT.md)